 Composing a personal statement is the most challenging part of the law school application process for many aspiring law students.
-In our recent article, we highlighted three key elements for a powerful law school personal statement.
-However, there are also certain clichés to avoid when drafting your personal statement.
-In order to stand out from the crowd and improve your chances of admission to your top choice program, avoid variations on the following three themes in your personal statement.
+In our recent article, we at Stratus highlighted three key elements of a powerful law school personal statement.
+However, just as important as what to write, is what NOT to write.
+There are certain clichés to avoid when drafting your personal statement.

 1. “Despite my privileged background, I have overcome significant hardship.”

-Overcoming adversity and hardship can be a meaningful theme for a personal statement if stated in a nuanced, thoughtful and genuine way.
-It is important that before you choose to write on this topic, you reflect honestly and objectively on the hardships you faced and how discussing those could be received by AdComs.
+Overcoming adversity and hardship can be a meaningful theme for a personal statement if stated in a nuanced and thoughtful way.
+Before you choose to write about this topic, it’s important that you reflect honestly and objectively on the hardships you faced and how admissions committees could receive them.

-- For example, if you have experienced socio-economic hardship, faced discrimination, or struggled with illness, addiction or disability, express how these experiences have shaped your character.
+- Balance hardship with self-awareness.
+For example, if you have experienced socioeconomic hardship, faced discrimination, or struggled with illness, addiction, or disability, share how these experiences have shaped your character.
 Treat narratives of overcoming personal hardship with a healthy dose of self-awareness and self-reflection.

-- A truly “next level” essay will go beyond explaining how overcoming such challenges has enabled you to better relate to marginalized people in society.
+- Examine your advantages.
+A truly “next level” essay will go beyond explaining how overcoming such challenges has enabled you to better relate to marginalized people in society.
 It will take that analysis a step further and examine the position of privilege and relative advantages that have enabled you to make the choices you did.
 Maybe you had particularly supportive parents or access to resources that others lacked.
-How did that impact your ability to rise above those challenges.
+How did that impact your ability to rise above those challenges?

-- Demonstrate resilience without sounding trite by being specific about how you addressed these difficulties and how your experiences have shaped your professional interests.
+- Explain your experiences.
+Demonstrate resilience without sounding trite by being specific about how you addressed these difficulties and how your experiences have shaped your professional interests.

-- Avoid grandiose and oversimplified statements that overstate the hardships you faced or the difficulty in overcoming them.
-Show (not tell) the reader what it took and let them draw from that description their own conclusions about your strength in overcoming adversity – it will be more effective to the reader that way.
+- Demonstrate how you overcame adversity.
+Avoid grandiose and oversimplified statements that exaggerate the hardships you faced or your difficulty in overcoming them.
+Show (not tell) the reader what it took, and then let them draw from that description their own conclusions about your strength in overcoming adversity.

-Some of the best personal statements focus on an applicant’s volunteer work providing valuable services to marginalized people but so do some of the worst.
+Some of the best personal statements focus on an applicant’s volunteer work in providing valuable services to marginalized people—but so do some of the worst.
 What’s the difference?
-The key difference is found in the level of self-awareness and the depth of experience.
-A first-rate personal statement will articulate your depth of experience and reflect on those experiences in a complex and insightful way.
-For example, how becoming a lawyer might help you to better address the systemic forces of inequality that you observed.
+The key difference is the level of self-awareness and the depth of experience.
+A first-rate personal statement will articulate your depth of experience and reflect on those experiences in a complex and insightful way—for example, how becoming a lawyer might help you to better address the systemic forces of inequality that you observed.
 Resist the temptation to explain how you “solved” your clients’ problems.

-- If your volunteer experience has been brief and limited to “voluntourism-type” activities, mention it in support of a larger theme or not at all.
-While spending a weekend working Habitat for Humanity should indeed be lauded, it is important not to overstate these efforts.
+- Be honest about your volunteer experience.
+If your volunteer experience has been brief and limited to “voluntourism”-type activities, mention it in support of a larger theme or not at all.
+Although spending a weekend working for Habitat for Humanity should indeed be lauded, it is important not to overstate these efforts.

-- If you have lived abroad volunteering for a nonprofit organization or worked full-time providing free legal services, contemplate the moral dilemmas or ethical conflicts that you confronted in your work.
+- Acknowledge ethical conflicts.
+If you have lived abroad volunteering for a nonprofit organization or worked full time providing free legal services, contemplate the moral dilemmas or ethical conflicts that you confronted in your work.

-- Don’t be afraid to question, in your essay, whether the work you performed helped your clients and what social, political, racial or economic dynamics impacted your work within the law.
-You don’t have all the solutions to fix the problems you witnessed, so do not pretend that you do, rather, focus on how these experiences impacted you and lead you toward seeking solutions through the practice of law.
+- Question the impact of your volunteer work.
+In your essay, don’t be afraid to question whether the work you performed helped your clients and what social, political, racial, or economic dynamics impacted your work within the law.
+You don’t have all the solutions to fix the problems you witnessed, so do not pretend that you do.
+Rather, focus on how these experiences impacted you and led you toward seeking solutions through the practice of law.

 3. “Obtaining a law degree will enable me to succeed in business or politics.”

-Generally, AdComs are wary of personal statements that do not evidence a clear desire by the applicant to become a lawyer, and instead suggest a wide range of possible career options upon graduation.
+Generally, admissions committees are wary of personal statements that do not evidence a clear desire by the applicant to become a lawyer and instead suggest a wide range of possible career options upon graduation.
 A strong personal statement conveys a sense of direction and details an area of intellectual curiosity or passion.

-- While it is true that many successful businesspeople and government officials hold law degrees, their paths to those roles usually are not linear and they have often spent some time practicing law.
-In fact, you may have broad ranging career ambitions and feel unsure of what your future holds in 10 or 20 years.
+- Your future plans may be uncertain.
+While it is true that many successful businesspeople and government officials hold law degrees, their paths to those roles usually were not linear, and they have often spent some time practicing law.
+In fact, you may have broad-ranging career ambitions and feel unsure of what your future holds in 10 or 20 years.

-- However, for the purposes of your personal statement, clearly communicate why you want to be a lawyer and identify at least one or two areas of the law in which you are interested.
+- But it is important to determine your areas of interest in the law.
+However, for the purposes of your personal statement, clearly communicate why you want to be a lawyer, and identify at least one or two areas of the law that interest you.

-- While you may think of it as a means to a larger end, learning about the law is such a transformative process that many times people who enter law school with the intention of going a different direction after, indeed end up practicing law.
-So, why not keep an open mind and discuss some of the things that interest you about law and legal practice.
+- Law school can be transformative.
+Although you may think of it as a means to a larger end, learning about the law is a transformative process.
+People often enter law school intending to go a different direction after graduation but ultimately end up practicing law.
+So, why not keep an open mind and discuss some of the things that interest you about the law and legal practice?

 What should you do to create a stellar personal statement?

-In order to avoid falling into three personal statement traps, organization, planning and authenticity are key.
-Start by asking yourself some key questions and reflect on the answers honestly.
-For example:
+To avoid falling into these three personal statement traps, organization, planning, and authenticity are key.
+Start by asking yourself these questions and reflect upon the answers honestly:

 - Why do I want to be a lawyer?